sophchoe/QML/README.md

 The data flow of the code is:
 - A dataset of 3-dimensional vectors is created.
-- Keras sequential layer of depth 6 and 5 neurons is created.
+- Encoder: Keras sequential layer of depth 6 and 5 neurons is created.
 - The encoded vector is 2-dimensional.
 - Encode each vector as a quantum state by using each element of the vector as parameters of Displacement gate.
 - Initialize weights (parameters of quantum gates).
 The gates used are: